kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 <h1>Tools</h1>
-For the purpose of further analysis of the bike hire dataset, I decided to use Posit Cloud Studio (formerly known as R Studio) which relies on the programming language R. The reasons for this decision include the following:
+For the purpose of further analysis of the bike hire dataset, I decided to use Posit Cloud Studio (formerly known as R Studio) which relies on the programming language R. The reasons for this decision include the following:<li>
 + R enforces a structured approach to the analysis, as each step needs to be appropriately coded in the programming language,
 + Analysis is thoroughly documented and easily reproducible, analysis steps and code can be reviewed by others,
 + R includes highly specialised packages for data analysis that enable all types of transformations to datasets,
 + As opposed to Excel, R can easily and quickly process large amounts of data,
 + As opposed to SQL databases (e.g. Big Query) R has capabilities to produce varied and advanced visualisations,
-+ Through usage of dedicated packages, Posit Cloud Studio can connect to Big Query and access data stored on Google Big Query Cloud through API.<br><br>
++ Through usage of dedicated packages, Posit Cloud Studio can connect to Big Query and access data stored on Google Big Query Cloud through API.<li/><br><br>

 Key R packages installed and loaded during the analysis include: tidyverse (incl. dplyr and ggplot2), bigrquery, DBI and odbc.